Frequently Asked Questions about AAI's Denali Expeditions

 12. Can we arrange mountain insurance through you for this trip? (how much, details, etc.)

-You can arrange trip and travel insurance through a company that we work with called Travelex.
-This insurance will cover things like your tuition, flights, baggage, and medical expenses should you get injured, sick, etc. leading up to on in the early stages of the trip.
-There are several different types of policies and coverage options.
-Read more about Travelex insurance here.
-For insurance while climbing, your only real bet is securing accident and emergency rescue insurance through the American Alpine Club.
-They offer coverage to their members and it's costs $75 or so for a yearly membership.
+You can arrange trip and travel insurance through a company that we work with called Ripcord.
+This insurance can cover things like your tuition, flights, baggage, and medical expenses should you get injured, sick, etc. leading up to on in the early stages of the trip.
+There are several different types of policies and coverage options, some including rescue and remote medical consultation.
+Read more about Ripcord insurance here.
+Another insurance option is American Alpine Club.
+The club offers a form of climber's insurance to its members; a yearly membership also includes the American Alpine Journal and the yearly supplement Accidents in North American Mountaineering, an invaluable source of life-saving information and wisdom.

 13. What rates do you offer for private groups?